 Celery: Celery is able to eliminate uric acid from the digestive system.
 If you have gout trouble, then you must include celery.
 Since it has high content of potassium, it helps in lowering blood pressure as well.
 If you experience a lot of bloating due to high water retention in your body, then celery will help as it has a diuretic effect on the body.
 While juicing celery, ensure that you use the top of the stalks as that has potassium too.

-Carrots: Carrots are loaded with a lot of nutrients that cleanses the liver as well as helps in developing good eyesight.
+Carrot juice pregnancy: Carrots are loaded with a lot of nutrients that cleanses the liver as well as helps in developing good eyesight.
 Packed with Vitamins A and E, carrots promote healthy hair, nails and skin as well.
 If you’ve been having any problems with your thyroid glands, then carrots help in getting rid of it.
 However, one thing that you need to remember is that carrot has high sugar-content, in fact more than in most other vegetables.
 So, using it in moderation while juicing will be the best way forward.